HTTPArchive/almanac.httparchive.org/src/content/en/2024/javascript.md

   sql_file="posttask_scheduler.sql",
 ) }}

-Currently, 6,500 per million (0.65%) desktop pages are shipping JavaScript that uses the Scheduler API, a significant increase from previous adoption levels.
-On mobile, 8,100 per million (0.81%) pages now utilize this feature.
+Currently, only 0.65% desktop pages are shipping JavaScript that uses the Scheduler API, a significant increase from [0.002% last time we looked](../2022/javascript#scheduler-api).
+On mobile, 0.81% of pages now utilize this feature.
 This growth from 2022 suggests that as documentation improves and support expands, developers are increasingly integrating the Scheduler API into their applications.
 The rising adoption, especially in frameworks, indicates a shift towards more efficient scheduling and performance optimization in JavaScript execution.
 We expect this trend to continue, ultimately contributing to better user experience outcomes.

 ### Synchronous XHR

-AJAX—or usage of the XMLHttpRequest (XHR) method to asynchronously retrieve data and update information on the page without a navigation request—was a very popular method of creating dynamic user experiences.
-It has largely been replaced by the asynchronous fetch method, but XHR is still supported in all major browsers.

-XHR has a flag that allows you to make synchronous requests.
-Synchronous XHR is harmful for performance because the event loop and main thread is blocked until the request is finished, resulting in the page hanging until the data becomes available. fetch is a much more effective and efficient alternative with a simpler API, and has no support for synchronous fetching of data.
+AJAX—or usage of the XMLHttpRequest (XHR) has a flag that allows you to make synchronous requests.
+Synchronous XHR is harmful for performance because the event loop and main thread is blocked until the request is finished, resulting in the page hanging until the data becomes available. `fetch` is a much more effective and efficient alternative with a simpler API, and has no support for synchronous fetching of data.

 {{ figure_markup(
   content="2.15%",